kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Since we just started to use the system, we may overplan sprints (add more issues than we can complete)
     - It's better to overplan than underplan
-  - All tasks that we didn't compete during the current sprint (e.g., there was some work done on the task, but it wasn't completed) are automatically transferred to the next sprint, unless they need to be de-prioritize for some reason
+  - All tasks that we didn't complete during the current sprint (e.g., there was some work done on the task, but it wasn't completed) are automatically transferred to the next sprint, unless they need to be de-prioritize for some reason